Skills Required to Become a Cloud Engineer

 Cloud computing is the on-demand provisioning of computer resources including data storage and computational power, all available through the internet.
 This means that the users can access their platforms, databases, and software on-demand and remotely, thereby reducing the physical computing power and memory of the individual computers.
 Prior to the concept of cloud computing, businesses had to provision their own infrastructures like data centers and allocate resources which lead to increased costs.
 Cloud computing is growing at a tremendous rate and has seen a spurt in employment opportunities around the globe.
 It has a current market size of 371.5 billion dollars and is expected to grow significantly more.

 Tech giants like Amazon, Google, IBM, and Microsoft are hugely investing in their cloud infrastructure and are hiring cloud engineers and experts from all over the world.
 The quick advancement of cloud technology has given rise to flexibility, profits, and scalability.
 This has resulted in attracting more and more researchers, scholars, engineers, computer scientists, and practitioners.
-Let us look at the skills required to become a cloud engineer and how you could be one!
+Let us look at what is a cloud engineer and the skills required to become a cloud engineer!

 Why Learn Cloud Computing?

-There are dozens of resources to learn cloud ranging from professional certifications from learning online learning platforms or official documentation from leading cloud providers like Google, hundreds of blog posts, and YouTube videos.
+There are dozens of resources to learn cloud computing ranging from professional certifications from online learning platforms to official documentation from leading cloud providers like Google, hundreds of blog posts, and YouTube videos.
 The internet is flooded with an overwhelming amount of resources and it is easy to get lost while choosing which course suits you and helps you be a good cloud engineer.

-Amazon Web Services has partnered with Coursera to skills students and professionals in the cloud with eight AWS courses on Coursera and then you can head to AWS professional certification which is highly valuable when applying for a job.
-Google Cloud Platform has also partnered with Coursera to provide dozens of courses and are helpful in cracking the GCP certification.
+Amazon Web Services has partnered with Coursera to skill students and professionals in the cloud with eight AWS courses on Coursera and then you can head to AWS professional certification which is highly valuable when applying for a job.
+Google Cloud Platform has also partnered with the platform to provide dozens of courses that are helpful in cracking the GCP certification.
 Microsoft as well provides its cloud courses through Udacity nanodegree programs, which occasionally has a scholarship for students.
-These courses are taught directly by experts working in these companies and therefore give better insights into how does the cloud work inside the organization itself.
+These courses are taught directly by experts working in these companies and therefore give better insights into how the cloud work inside the organization itself.
 Hence, it is beneficial to learn directly from these experts.

 1. Understanding the Linux OS: